“I chose Dartmouth because I wanted personalized

 Here’s how the program works

 Following online foundational pre-work in July, students start on-campus courses in August and take classes four to five days per week.
 The academic year is divided into four, 10-week terms culminating with graduation the following June.
 The first half of the year covers core coursework such as measuring health, biostatistics, inferential epidemiology, and health services administration and leadership, and weaves components of health policy and determinants of health throughout the core curriculum.
 In the second half of the year, students shape their interests through electives in health policy, quality improvement, and health services research.
 Student also have the opportunity to pursue an independent internship or an independent research project to further tailor their studies.

 Getting to know your peers who will lead change is just as important as academics.
 Students supplement their full-time studies with participating in a variety of extracurricular activities at the Institute and across Dartmouth’s campus.
-The IHI Student Chapter at Dartmouth and the Medical Ethics interest groups, and the Global Health Scholars are particularly popular among our students.
+The IHI Student Chapter at Dartmouth and the Medical Ethics interest groups, and the Global Health Fellows are particularly popular among our students.

 “I chose Dartmouth because I wanted personalized